rsonquery/rsonpath/book/src/intro/about-this-book.md

 to `rsonpath`.
 It goes into the nitty-gritty details of the codebase, but should still be relatively broad and approachable.

-Regardless of which category of users you fall into, the first chapter you should read is [JSONPath Reference](/jsonpath.md).
+Regardless of which category of users you fall into, you need to understand JSONPath queries.
+We describe the semantics in [JSONPath Reference](/user/usage/jsonpath.md).

 ## Authors